On this page:

 - a copy of a NDIS plan

+The Disability Inclusion Profile processes are separate from the NDIS and the outcome of the profile meeting is not related to a student’s eligibility for supports under the NDIS.
 NDIS participants are not compelled to disclose their participation in the NDIS.
 If a student is an NDIS participant, they may choose to self-report this to the school.

 Parent/carer(s), pending agreement from the school, can invite people that are involved with their child through the NDIS to the profile meeting, including:

-- NDIS funded therapist
+- NDIS funded therapists

-- local area coordinator
+- local area coordinators

 Digital supporting information

 Digital supporting information (such as videography and photography) can be provided as part of the profile process.
 Digital supporting information may be helpful to have a visual representation of adjustments, where it cannot be demonstrated through formal documents.
-Digital supporting information should not replace other kinds of school-based documentation and should not be used to demonstrate a student’s functioning, challenging behaviour or to highlight their disability.
+Digital supporting information should not replace other kinds of school-based documentation and should not be used to demonstrate a student’s functioning, presentation, challenging behaviour or to highlight their disability.

 Any provision of digital supporting information must be consistent with consent provided by parents for use of photos, videos and images of the student and needs to align with the department’s Photographing, Filming and Recording Students Policy requirements and your school’s local policy.